SF Symbols 4 and Render Mode

 .symbolVariant(.none)

-We try to translate the tutorial well, but it's not our native language.
-We appreciate it if you can submit a Pull Request with fixes
+We try to translate the tutorial well, but we aren't native.
+We appreciate if you can submit a Pull Request with fixes